 So far, One City’s business model is working.
 One City’s director and teachers have an average of 15 years experience ranging from 6 years to 28 years in early childhood and elementary education.
-In May 2016, more than 80% of its (16) families (with 19 children) demonstrated an economic need for a scholarship.
+In June 2017, more than 74% of its (39) families (with 44 children) demonstrated an economic need for a scholarship.
 Most receive a tuition subsidy from the state, city, county, their employer or the University of Wisconsin.
-Of the amount One City charges to parents – all parents are required to contribute financially to their child’s education – only $212 had not been collected from families by May 15, 2016.

 How You Can Help?

 The following chart shows how One City’s tuition rates compare to the “median” tuition rates charged by “accredited” preschools in Dane County.
 Annual rates are based on 51 weeks of tuition payments.
-One City’s rates will remain the same for the 2016-17 school year.
 Data Source: 4-C.org